-- High School Graduates.
+- High School Graduates/Freshman Students.
+Request that your high school principal or guidance counselor forward an official copy of your high school transcript to the Office of Admissions.
 For unconditional admission high school graduates must have earned a score of 18 ACT/equivalent SAT and maintained a grade point average of "C" in the following subjects: English, mathematics, science, history, and political science.
 Upon notification of admission to AAMU, the applicant will receive a letter and card of acceptance.
 No student should report to AAMU for registration without having received the card of acceptance.
 Alabama students must have passed all three parts of the high school graduation examination. - High School Equivalency (GED).
-For unconditional admission the applicant must have earned an average score of 48.
+For unconditional admission the applicant must have earned a passing GED score.
 Transcripts of last attendance in high school may be required.
 Students must have a score of at least 18 on the ACT/Equivalent SAT.
 Students 26 years or older are exempt from college entrance examinations. - High School Accelerated Program.
 Students must have completed their sophomore or junior year of high school in order to be admitted to the high school accelerated program. - Transfer Students.
+Request that the registrar of each institution which you have attended forward an official copy of your transcript to the Office of Admissions.
 Students transferring from other postsecondary institutions must have maintained a cumulative GPA of 2.0 ("C") at the last institution attended.
-Students who have 12 semester hours or equivalent quarter hours of acceptable academic credit at the college or university level may be admitted to AAMU as transfer students.
-Students with fewer than 12 semester hours will be admitted as high school graduates; however appropriate hours will count toward the AAMU degree. - Transfer Students from Alabama Two-Year Colleges.
+Students who have 12 transferable credit hours or equivalent quarter hours of acceptable academic credit at the college or university level may be admitted to AAMU as transfer students.
+Students with fewer than 12 transferable credit hours will be admitted as a high school graduate; and must request high school transcript and ACT/SAT scores; however appropriate hours will count toward the AAMU degree. - Transfer Students from Alabama Two-Year Colleges.
 A student transferring from an Alabama two-year college may choose to fulfill the degree requirements of the AAMU Bulletin which was in effect at the time of the student's initial enrollment at the Alabama two-year institution, provided that the time lapse between matriculation at the two-year institution and AAMU is not more than one year.
 Students intending to transfer to AAMU are encouraged to consult with their advisors and obtain a STARS guide from the AGSC/STARS Website, www.stars.troyst.edu - Transient Students.
-Students enrolled at another institution who wish to pursue courses, at AAMU, to be transferred back to their institution may apply for admission as transient students.
+Students enrolled at another institution who wish to pursue courses at AAMU, to be transferred back to their institution may apply for admission as transient students.
 A letter of approval/good standing from the home institution is required.
-Transient students must apply for admission to AAMU at the beginning of each semester or session.
+Transient students must apply for admission to AAMU at the beginning of each semester or session. - Special Students.
+Students must show evidence of high school completion.
+Special students must make application for admission each semester in attendance.
+Students admitted to the University as special students are permitted to take a maximum of 12 semester hours before meeting requirements for regular status.